 The NC Space Grant Graduate Research Fellowship program provides support for graduate students to supplement and enhance basic and/or applied research.
 The program requires that students participate in an active, defined research activity in STEM fields that have NASA Mission Directorate applications, inclusive of commercial space or at the U.S. National Lab on the International Space Station (ISS).

-The research should be supervised by a faculty mentor, and may be conducted virtually, on the home campus in accordance with university policies, and/or at an industrial or government facility.
+Research should be supervised by a faculty mentor, and may be conducted on the home campus, at an industrial or government facility, or virtually in accordance with university policies.

 Award Level

-This is a competitive scholarship program.
+This is a competitive fellowship program.
 Awards are based on merit, recognizing high academic achievement and promise.

 Eligibility Requirements

-Applicants must be enrolled full-time in a program of study in STEM and have a specific research project with NASA, commercial space, or ISS relevance.
+Applicants must be enrolled full-time in a program of study in STEM and propose a specific research project with NASA, commercial space, or ISS relevance.

 NC Space Grant strongly encourages applications from graduate students from historically black colleges and universities (HBCUs) and minority serving institutions (MSIs) and/or from historically underserved and underrepresented communities.